ampersandmcd/OpenSwarm/Docs/01-Introduction.md

 which enables the control of a robotic swarm in discrete-time iterations.

-Robot and testbed schematics are further detailed in [Section 3](03-Hardware.md), while software design and functionality is detailed in [Section 4](04-Software.md).
+Robot and testbed schematics are further detailed [here](03-Hardware.md), while software design and functionality is detailed [here](04-Software.md).

 ### What's Next?